dmbekker/Wetfjord-Universe/README.md

 # Hansibot

-Install the discord.py dependency by doing the following:
+Install the hansibot dependencies by doing the following:

-python3 -m pip install --user discord.py==0.16.12
+python3 pip install -r requirements.txt